krry/atmanaut.me/content/reality/questions.md

 ---
-title: "Questions"
+title: Questions
 date: 2019-02-09T16:23:54-06:00
-draft: true
-layout: "post"
+layout: post
+aliases:
+  - /questions/
 ---

+# Hard questions

 - Who are we?
 - How did we get here?